Dynamical Emergence of FRW Cosmological Models

-Recently, properties of structural stability of cosmological models were investigated by S. Kokarev \cite{Kokarev:2008ba} (see also \cite{Szydlowski:2003wx} and \cite{Szydlowski:2003cf}).
-In the introduction to the paper author claims that the history of cosmology shows that corrections of cosmological models are realized mainly by the sequence of their, in some sense ''small'', modifications and some of them may ''survive'' after small changes, while the other may disappear.
+Recently properties of structural stability of cosmological models were investigated by S. Kokarev \cite{Kokarev:2008ba}.
+In the introduction to the paper, the author claims that the history of cosmology shows that corrections of cosmological models are realized mainly by the sequence of their, in a sense ''small'', modifications and some of them may ''survive'' after small changes, while others may disappear.
 In the former case the property is referred to as ''rough'' or structurally stable, in the later one -- ''thin'' or structurally unstable.
-The author studies how some model properties, like singularities for example, will be present in the model if we ''perturb'' the model (for example generalize the lagrangian of General Relativity).
+The author studies how some model properties, like singularities for example, will be present in the model if we ''perturb'' the model (e.g. generalize the Lagrangian of General Relativity).
 In our approach the property of structural stability is the property of the model itself.
 Also the type of perturbations is not specified (epsilon perturbation idea).
 Therefore, if we prove the structural instability of CDM model, the result will not depend on the choice of the type of perturbation.
-Then the property of structural stability becomes its constitutive property at the very beginning without restriction to the class of perturbation induced by considering new theories with generalized lagrangian.
+Then the property of structural stability becomes its constitutive property at the very beginning without restriction to the class of perturbation induced by considering new theories with generalized Lagrangian.

-Fig.~\ref{fig:1} illustrates the property of structural stability of single spiral attractor (focus) and saddle point and structural instability of center.
-The addition of a delta perturbation pointing outward (no matter how weak) results in a point repeller.
-We call such a system structurally unstable because the phase portrait of the center and focus are not topologically equivalent (notice that all phase curves around the center are closed in contrast to the focus.
-Hence one can claim that a pendulum system (without friction) is structurally unstable.